egorkovalchuk/go-cdrgenerator/README.md

 # Test parameters
 Use -rm Delete all files in directories(Test optional)

-Use -slow1 to send 1 message every 10 seconds
+Use -slow_camel to send 1 message every 10 seconds